VegaDeftwing/OpGuidesHugoSrc/content/Engineering/2-arch.md

 > Note, if this spits out "The process cannot access the file because it is being used by another process." you'll need to close your torrent client or stop seeding the file first!

 So let's look at this command.
 The first part, certutil, is a program on your computer, '-hashfile' says the next string of text is the name of the file we want to examine, and the last part sha1 is the checksum as mentioned before.
 Finally, if you go back to https://www.archlinux.org/download/ and look under 'Checksums' you can compare the output of the command you just ran against the SHA1 sum provided to be sure you didn't have any errors in the file.
 This is mostly a security check as in theory someone could provide a 'bad' version of the OS containing malware, but such a version would produce an incorrect checksum, in practice this is extraordinarily uncommon.
 Though this does also serve to ensure the download wasn't corrupted in any way either.

----
+{{< /tab >}}

+{{< tab "MacOS" >}}
+# Mac
-**MAC**: open up a terminal by going to the Utilities fore in Applications and open 'Terminal'.
+open up a terminal by going to the Utilities fore in Applications and open 'Terminal'.
 The mac terminal is very, very similar to what you'll use in Linux actually, and the commands here are actually identical.
 You should see something like

 ```bash
 MacBook:~ username$